By Apollo 24|7, Published on- 22 November 2022 & Updated on - 28 November 2022

 6. Yoga

 Making lifestyle changes may be necessary if a person has been diagnosed with Crohn's disease.
-Investing some time for daily physical activities can help improve the condition.
+Investing some time in daily physical activities can help improve the condition.
 An individual can also perform yoga as it focuses on breathing and posture, which significantly helps the body relax and prevents illness from flaring up.

-Even after making dietary and lifestyle changes if the medications fail to relieve symptoms, the doctor may prescribe surgery.
+Even after making dietary and lifestyle changes, if the medications fail to relieve symptoms, the doctor may prescribe surgery.
 This is not uncommon, as most patients of Crohn's disease have undergone at least one surgery in their lifetime due to the illness.

-Now there are quite a few surgical treatments available for dealing with Crohn's disease.
+Now, there are quite a few surgical treatments available for dealing with Crohn's disease.

 Crohn’s disease is a progressive illness that has many stages, like:

 So, learning to control stress can help reduce these painful experiences.
-Moreover, it can help an individual maintain the emotional, mental, and overall physical health.
+Moreover, it can help an individual maintain emotional, mental, and overall physical health.

 When assessing the common causes of Crohn's disease, smoking seems to be one of the most significant factors that need mentioning.
 Smoking doesn't just cause Crohn’s, but many inflammatory bowel diseases.
 Also, smoking regularly can impact Crohn’s disease, increasing the risks.